LucyMHall/Fizzy_O/README.md

 # Fizzy_O

-a physiotherapy tracking app that will record your progress over time.
+A physiotherapy tracking app that will record your progress over time.

 ### Installing the app